rodolfosantos23/nest-personal-finance-api/README.md

 - Credit Card monthly spendings
 - Personal finance balance

-Some of the concepts that I'll going to apply:
+Some of the concepts that I'm going to apply:

 - SOLID principles
 - Clean Code